LBBO/stream-together/README.md

 This will create a `./dist` folder with the actual plugin.
 Open up [Chrome's extensions page](chrome:///extensions) and add an unpacked extension.
-Choose `./dist` as the source folder, and you should be good to go!
+Choose this project's root folder, and you should be good to go!

 ## 🚀 Usage
 To run the server locally, run